seungjae2lee/afrostream-media-server/README.md

 AMS is running on port 8000 and distribute Big Bug Bunny in DASH format.
 All profiles has been generated following the How to run section.

+### Contact
+All feedbacks are welcome, you can contact me in different ways (to contribute or talk about the project):

+	IRC: irc.freenode.net #ams
+	Skype: spebsd
+	Email: spebsd@gmail.com or sebastienpetit@afrostream.tv

 ### How to build
 AMS is developped in GoLang so you can build the software for any Operating System you want.